 Journal DOI number is 10.2966/2018.RIGA.

 Journal ISSN number is 2500-9478.

-Revenue sources: The journal is funded by the sponsoring nations of the NATO Strategic Communications Centre of Excellence.
+Revenue sources.
+The Journal is funded by the sponsoring nations of the NATO StratCom COE.

 Professor Nancy Snow

 Distinguished Visiting Professor of Strategic Communications and Advisor, Schwarzman College, Tsinghua University; Non-Executive Director, International Security Industry Council Japan.